SERVICE DAY – Wednesday, April 5, 2017

 How to get involved?

-Read the descriptions below and choose a project that aligns with you interest and/or major.
+Read the descriptions below and choose a project that aligns with your interest and/or major.
 Links will forward you to the event page.
 Please fill in the fields and wait to receive confirmation.
 You will see your name added to participants on the left corner of your screen.
-The sign-up deadline to signup is September 23rd, 2016 by 5pm.
+The sign-up deadline to signup is April 4 by 5 pm

 1. Adventist Community Services